Jump to section

 When it comes to connecting machines and other industrial equipment, Tulip offers a variety of solutions.
 Both our Edge MC and Edge I/O devices offer powerful machine monitoring capabilities with native support for OPC UA as well as Node-RED.

-Using Tulip’s edge devices, manufacturers are able to easily connect any IoT device or machine to our no-code platform, enabling streamlined data collection and real-time monitoring of shop floor activities.
+Using Tulip’s edge devices, manufacturers are able to easily connect any IoT device or machine to our https://tulip.co/ebooks/no-code/ platform, enabling streamlined data collection and real-time monitoring of shop floor activities.

 If you’re interested in learning how you can leverage Tulip’s native edge capabilities across your operations, reach out to a member of our team today!